RamanLab/iCOMIC_doc/docs/troubleshoot.md

 	```
 	It should solve the issue.

-5. How to solve 'xhost:  unable to open display ":0"' while Docker installation of iCOMIC?
+5. How to solve '**xhost:  unable to open display ":0"**' while Docker installation of iCOMIC?

 	```
 	$ xhost local:docker